lalanza808/docker-monero-node/README.md

 - 3000  # grafana web ui
 - 9000  # exporter web api (/metrics)
 - 5000  # nodemapper web api (/metrics)
+- 9050  # tor proxy
+- 4444  # i2p http proxy
+- 4447  # i2p socks proxy

+There are two hard-coded IP addresses for the tor and i2p proxies (monerod requires an IP address for setting the `--tx-proxy` flag.)
+You will need to modify your compose file if you need to adjust them.

 You will want to open/allow ports 18080 and 18081 in your firewall for usage as a remote/public node (or whichever p2p and restricted ports you picked).

 Also, you may want to setup a reverse proxy to Grafana if you would like to expose the visualizations for the world to see.
 Be sure to lock down the administrative settings or leave login disabled!
+You can find a live example on my node here: https://singapore.node.xmr.pm

 ## Usage